 - small length

-Researchers mostly study the effects of marijuana use during pregnancy on animals.
-Experts say exposure to THC can affect a baby’s .
+Researchers mostly study the effects of weed use during pregnancy on animals.
+Experts say exposure to THC can affect a baby’s

-Babies born to mothers who smoke marijuana during pregnancy don’t have serious signs of withdrawal.
+Babies born to mothers who smoke weed during pregnancy don’t have serious signs of withdrawal.
 However, other changes may be noted.

-The growing popularity of vape pens has led marijuana users to switch from smoking the drug to “vaping.”
+The growing popularity of vape pens has led weed users to switch from smoking the drug to “vaping.”
 Vape pens use water vapor instead of smoke.

-Several states have legalized marijuana for medical use.
-Expectant moms or women wishing to become pregnant may wish to use marijuana for medical purposes, like relieving nausea.
+Several states have legalized weed for medical use.
+It's often referred to as medical marijuana.
+Expectant moms or women wishing to become pregnant may wish to use weed for medical purposes, like relieving nausea.